 Lecompton on the national stage

 Even though the ratification process was tainted, President James Buchanan submitted the Lecompton Constitution to Congress.
-After much wrangling and an infamous brawl, Congress decided to admit Kansas to the Union if a popular vote approved the slave-state Constitution.
+After much wrangling and an infamous assault, Congress admitted Kansas to the Union if a popular vote approved the slave-state Constitution.
 On August 2, 1858, the territory rejected Lecompton.
-The territory’s voters ratified a free-state constitution two months later.
+Two months later, the territory’s voters ratified the free-state Wyandotte Constitution.

 Because of its dubious ratification, Lecompton became a rallying cry.
-When challenger Abraham Lincoln debated Sen. Douglas across Illinois, “Lecompton” came up 55 times.
+When challenger Abraham Lincoln debated Sen. Douglas across Illinois, “Lecompton” appeared 55 times.
 The media across the country followed the debates, spreading the news about Bleeding Kansas.

 In a four-person field, Lincoln won the 1860 Presidential election.
-The events in Kansas had helped split the parties, preparing Lincoln’s way.
+The events in Kansas helped split the parties, preparing Lincoln’s way.
 A month after Lincoln’s election, South Carolina seceded from the Union.
 More states followed.
 By January 1861, many Southern Senators had departed Washington.
-The Southern Senators’ departure enabled the Senate to approve the Wyandotte Constitution.
+Their departure enabled the U.S. Senate to approve the Wyandotte Constitution.
 On January 21, the Senate approved Kansas’s entry into the Union.
-Kansas became a state eight days later when Buchanan signed the bill.
+Kansas became the 34th state eight days later when Buchanan signed the bill.

-The state has celebrated Kansas Day on January 29 since Paola began the tradition in 1877.
+The state has celebrated Kansas Day on January 29 after Paola began the tradition in 1877.

 The Wyandotte Constitution had made Topeka the temporary state capital.
 In a later election, Topeka defeated Lawrence to retain the capital.
 Cyrus K. Holliday helped Topeka’s cause by donating 20 acres for the new capitol building.
-Until the state moved into its new capitol building, Topeka used its former free-state capitol building.
+Until the state moved into its new capitol building, the Kansas Legislature and the governor used Topeka’s original capitol building.

 Visiting the Kansas Territorial Capital Trail: Tour the Kansas State Capitol.